ANIM1020 Applied Animal Biology

 Lecture

-• Notes: Please come and say hi at the beginning of the class.
-I’m happy to engage with any visitors that wish to come along.
-We can chat afterwards or at another convenient time or, I can meet with you beforehand to explain the context - please send me an email at s.kaempf@uq.edu.au
+• Notes: Please come and say hi at the beginning of class.
+I'm happy to chat afterwards or at another time.

 School of Psychology